Oracle Idiosyncrasies

 19. LOG_ARCHIVE_DEST_n LOCATION Syntax

-Syntax of LOG_ARCHIVE_DEST_n in Oracle documentation, Reference manual, is incorrect when you use LOCATION to specify a filesystem location.
 To correctly specify the location, make sure you have no space in the double or single quoted string.
 Otherwise, you'll get ORA-16024 on database startup.
-The documentation syntax may make you think you need (( and )) instead of quotes; if you did that, you would get ORA-1078 and LRM-116.
-In summary, the correct syntax is log_archive_dest_1 = 'location=d:\mydir'.
-(Tested on Oracle 9.0.1 for Windows)
+Also, don't use parentheses; if you did that, you would get ORA-1078 and LRM-116.

 20. A Null Event is Not Null

-A null event is a mistake by Oracle kernel developers who forgot to update some performance tables or perhaps inadvertently hardcoded 0 into those tables.
+A null event is most likely due to a bug.
 You see it in v$session_wait and v$system_event.
 In the first release of version 9.2, you may see quite a few in v$session_wait that should be displayed as some meaningful events.

 SQL> select sid,p1,p2,p3 from v$session_wait where event = 'null event';